canonical/checkbox/checkbox-ng/docs/install.rst

 Ubuntu (Development PPA)
 ------------------------

-PlainBox can be installed from a :abbr:`PPA (Personal Package Archive)` on Ubuntu Precise (12.04) or newer.
+Plainbox can be installed from a :abbr:`PPA (Personal Package Archive)` on Ubuntu Precise (12.04) or newer.

 .. code-block:: bash